Posted on March 20, 2020

 Our priority continues to be ensuring we maintain the services you rely on and over time we will expand the availability of those where we’re able to while adhering to the government guidelines on social distancing.

 To keep you as up to date as possible, not only with what we're doing but also with all the information being made available by the government, we’ve created this specific news page.

 Thank you for your ongoing understanding and support during what continues to be an unprecedented time for us all.

 An important message from our CEO, Gary Brebner

-It's now over 100 days since lockdown began and despite a major easing of restrictions the government has emphasised that we must remain cautious and the social distancing guidance remains in place.
+Despite a major easing of restrictions the government has emphasised that we must remain cautious and the social distancing guidance remains in place.

 Having safely navigated the lockdown period while maintaining the services our members rely on, we’re confident we can respond positively to events as they continue to unfold.
 We encourage you to continue to follow government guidance and assure you that we’ll be here for you in one format or another

 We’ve created this specific news page to provide you with some of the latest updates, including information on Deferred Mortgage payments and current service levels.